donaldlab/OSPREY3/README.rst

  4. After installing Java, add the ``C:\Program Files\Java\jre1.8.0_151\bin`` folder to your ``PATH`` environment variable.
     (`See how to set the PATH Environment Variable`_) Be sure to replace the ``jre1.8.0_151`` part with the actual Java installation folder on your computer.
 Tragically, the Java installer does not do this for you.
- 5. Download the Osprey Python distribution zip, extract it to your favorite folder.
+ 5. Download the `newest Osprey Python release`_ (not the source files) and extract it to your favorite folder.
  6. Run the ``install`` batch script to install Osprey.

 .. _Python 2.7 x86-64: https://www.python.org/downloads/release/python-2714/
 .. _pip: https://pip.pypa.io/en/stable/
 .. _Java 8 64-bit: https://www.java.com/en/download/manual.jsp
 .. _See how to set the PATH Environment Variable: https://www.java.com/EN/DOWNLOAD/HELP/PATH.XML
+.. _newest Osprey Python release: releases

 on Debian-like Linux:
 ---------------------